-You should also find the square footage of the unit you are interested in.
+You should also find the square footage of the unit you are interested in, including understanding the standard kitchen cabinet sizes to ensure your kitchen items will fit comfortably.
 If you know the space of the unit in advance, you’ll figure out whether the rental fee is reasonable or not.
 This will also let you compare the different rental options.

 Identifying the square footage in advance also helps you determine whether your current furniture fits the space.

 Some apartments might even have varying floor plans, even if they have similar square footage.
 In such a case, consider the spaces within your budget and what is more beneficial to your family’s lifestyle.